archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  String eid -- An external ID to find

 	  [String] type (Optional) -- The record type to search (useful if IDs may be shared between different types)

 __Returns__